Teaching

 Spring 2024: Math 4032 Combinatorial Analysis

-This course will be run in a primarily inquiry-based format, so classes will consist of groupwork, presentations, and student-driven class discussions.
-In addition to combinatorial methods and thinking, the emphasis will be on mathematical communication, both written and oral.
-A tentative list of topics is:
+This course was an advanced combinatorics course for math and computer science majors; in particular, it had a first course in combinatorics as a prerequisite.
+I ran the course in a primarily inquiry-based format, so classes consisted of groupwork, presentations, and student-driven class discussions.
+In addition to combinatorial methods and thinking, there was an emphasis on mathematical communication, both written and oral.
+Topics included:

-• enumeration (set and integer partitions, counting functions, binomials, bijective and combinatorial proofs)
+• enumeration (set and integer partitions, counting functions, binomials, bijective and combinatorial proofs, generating functions)

 • probabilistic methods and random graphs